TIGRLab/SCanD_project/README.md

 At any stage, before proceeding to the next stage and executing the codes for the subsequent phase, it's crucial to navigate to the Neurobagel/derivatives/processing_status.tsv and review the file for all pipelines from the previous stage.
 For instance, if you intend to execute stage 3 code, you must examine the processing_status.tsv for all the pipelins in stage 2.
 If no participants have encountered failures, you may proceed with running the next stage.
 You can also upload your file to [Neurobagel Digest](https://digest.neurobagel.org/) to gain more insight into the status of your pipelines and to filter them for easier review.

-However, if any participant has failed, you need to first amend the data/local/bids/participants.tsv file by including the IDs of the failed participants.
+If any participant has failed, you need to first amend the data/local/bids/participants.tsv file by including the IDs of the failed participants.
 After rectifying the errors, rerun the pipeline with the updated participant list.

 ## Syncing the data to the share directory